 To better understand this idea, take a look at the TED Talk by Simon Sinek titled, "How Great Leaders Inspire Action" below.
 I watched this video and it shifted my way of thinking about my business.

 When communicating with our customers, Sinek says that most of us start with our services and how we are going to offer them.
 For me that was telling people I made logos and websites and showing them examples of my work, but that wasn't enough to connect with the people I wanted to work with most.
 I needed to figure out "why" I do what I do.
 Your "why" is the reason you wake up every morning and keep working on your business.
 What is the purpose of your business?
 What do you believe?
 Why does your business or organization exist? (and here's a hint—Sinek says that making a profit isn't your "why" that's a RESULT of your business.)

-I decided to take a closer look at this.
 I found that my best work always came out of working with clients whose "why" aligned with my own beliefs of ethical veganism and environmentalism.
 I believe design has the power to influence change and I want my design work to help influence positive change for the things I feel most passionate about.
 I discovered that my "why" wasn't just to make beautiful designs, but to use the power of design strategy to help grow the businesses and organizations that are consciously making a difference in the areas of veganism and the environment.
 I now share that message on my website and other communication pieces.

-How are you communicating with your customers?
 What is your "why"?
 What do you feel most passionate about?
 Knowing your "why" makes it easier to understand who your target audience is and how to communicate with them authentically.
 Sinek says, "The goal is not to do business with everybody who needs what you have.
 The goal is to do business with people who believe what you believe."

 Think about your "why" and how to share it with your clients and customers, and be sure to check out Simon Sinek's video below.